Frequently Asked Questions

 Some legal transcriptionists work for larger court reporting firms, private practice attorneys who have a large number of cases, and court reporters.
 They are also widely used by large corporations, governmental departments, insurance companies, and banks that all have a need for more accurate legal records.

-Legal transcriptionists are also hired by companies that choose to outsource the work for lower costs and increased quality.
+Legal transcriptionists are also hired by companies that choose to outsource the work for increased efficiency and quality.
 By outsourcing, companies will generally have a quicker turnaround rate because they are dividing jobs across the board rather than giving them all to one particular person.
 Many other businesses look to legal transcriptionists because they have a better understanding of the law and the English language.

 The job market is unique in that there is little competition and plenty of jobs.
 This fact is due to the overwhelming need for accurate legal transcripts.

 Many companies that hire legal transcriptionists require them to have a solid understanding of legal terminology.
 They should have impeccable grammar and a good command of the English language.
-They tend to gravitate toward individuals who have graduated from the Legal Transcriptionist Course at the International Institute for Transcribers and Court Reporters and are certified by the AAERT (Please see the page on Professional Certification.
+They tend to gravitate toward individuals who have graduated from the Legal Transcriptionist Course at BlueLedge and are certified by the AAERT (Please see the page on Professional Certification.

 As a Legal Transcriptionist, you will prepare transcripts from the audio recorded by court reporters during legal proceedings.
 Legal transcriptionists are steadily becoming permanent fixtures in law firm and government department payrolls, and the need for their services will likely continue to grow even more.